profguler/profguler.github.io/_pages/graduate-supervision.md

 author_profile: true
 ---

 My graduate supervision has included research in computational mechanics, contact mechanics, structural mechanics, crashworthiness, peridynamics, optimization, mechanical design, fatigue, and transportation systems.
 The completed Ph.D. dissertations and M.S. theses listed below are organized in reverse chronological order.

-Thesis PDF files and related journal or conference publications are linked where available and will continue to be added.
+Thesis PDF files will be added as they become available.
+Related journal publications already included in the Publications section of this website are linked below.

 ---